pyrocko/pyrocko/doc/snuffler_tutorial.rst

   to loose the meta data cache on restart.
 This can be set with the :option:`--cache` command line option.

-You may now use this small example dataset :file:`testdata.tar` (`download
+You may now use this small example dataset `testdata.tar
 <http://emolch.org/testdata.tar>`_) with 153 files from some stations in Germany
 (3 days, 17 stations with 3 channels each, 23MB).